joshrhoades/dotfiles/readme.md

 # dotfiles for Josh Rhoades
 This is my collection of dotfiles for use across my OSX machines.
 This should be cloned to the Home directory (`~/`), resulting in a path of `~/dotfiles`.

+All required applications are installed via `brew cask`, exceptions noted below.
+Virtually everything else is related to CLI (bash or zsh).

+If any others beyond myself wish to leverage this particular dotfiles, then be aware I can make no claim or guarantee as to the support, frequency of updates, or responsiveness related to any issues one may encounter.
+This repository exists in and of itself for my own personal use, and as such there is no sense of a support structure around it.
+With that being said, however, if any others out there were to find something of use in this regardless, then all the better.

 ## Settings
 - [OSX Settings](readme.osx.md)
 - ZSH Settings